primev/mev-commit/tools/bls-signature-creator/README.md

-# BLS Signature Creator
+# BLS Signer

-A tool for creating BLS signatures for provider registration.
+Tool for signing payloads using BLS keys.
+It takes a BLS private key and payload as input and generates a BLS signature that can be used for provider registration and other signing operations.

 ## Installation